Arciiix/Handy/README.md

 - GET_NUMERIC_VALUE_INTERVAL_SECONDS - see above - the handler will be called every n seconds, where n is this value.
 - LANGUAGE - can be either "pl" or "en" - the announcements will be said in that language, e.g. the current time.
 - MIN_ARM_ANGLE_FOR_NUMERIC_VALUE_CHANGE - Minimum angle for arm to be considered as raised (which, in numeric vaule mode, causes the value to be either increased or decreased).
+- TIME_START_MINUTES_AFTER_MIDNIGHT - The time of the day that Handy starts processing the images at (to prevent it from unnecessary image processing, e.g. why would it process images at 2 am?).
+It's minutes after midnight, i.e. hour \* 60 + minutes, e.g. 08:15 = 8 \* 60 + 15.
+Defaults to 8:00.
+- TIME_END_MINUTES_AFTER_MIDNIGHT - The same thing as above, but it's ending time.
+Defaults to 21:00.

 ## Action-related changes